 Global Intangible Low-Taxed Income (GILTI): Originally introduced under TCJA on the heels of the section 965 repatriation tax, with additional regulations released this past year in hopes of providing clarity to those U.S. taxpayers that were caught up in the TCJA's revamped international tax regime.
-This provision was designed to deter the deferral of offshoring earnings and basically functions as a current income inclusion on undistributed foreign earned income, equal to the income earned by certain foreign corporations with U.S. shareholders that exceeds 10% of that foreign corporation's depreciable tangible property.
-Although the word "intangible" is part of the GILTI acronym, this provision can potentially apply to all offshore operating income that is not subject to Subpart F rules.
-Currently, only domestic corporations are generally allowed a deduction of 50 percent of their GILTI inclusion and can additionally claim a foreign tax credit of up to 80 percent of foreign income taxes paid or accrued on GILTI inclusions.
-Final regulations issued in June 2019 only require partners to pick up their portion of GILTI if they have more than 10% ownership.

-Update: GILTI high-tax exception Regulations were finalized in July 2020, which provides retroactive (to 2018) and prospective relief to taxpayers conducting business in foreign high-tax jurisdictions.
+This provision was designed to deter the deferral of offshoring earnings and functions as a current income inclusion (similar to a consolidated return concept) on undistributed foreign earned income, equal to the income earned by certain foreign corporations with U.S. shareholders that exceeds 10% of that foreign corporation's depreciable tangible property.
+Although the word "intangible" is part of the GILTI acronym, this provision can potentially apply to all offshore operating income that is not subject to Subpart F rules or other specified income (i.e., shipping, insurance, oil & gas, etc.).
+Currently, only domestic corporations are generally allowed a deduction of 50 percent of their GILTI inclusion and can additionally claim a foreign tax credit of up to 80 percent of foreign corporate income taxes paid or accrued on GILTI inclusions.
+GILTI high-tax exception regulations were finalized in July 2020, which provides retroactive (to 2018) and prospective relief to taxpayers conducting business in foreign high-tax jurisdictions.
 Under this exception, income subject to tax in a foreign country at an effective rate greater than 18.9 percent would not be included in GILTI, at the election of the taxpayer.
-The election must be made annually and when elected would apply to all CFCs of the US shareholder making the election.
+The election must be made annually and when elected, would apply to all CFCs of the U.S. shareholder making the election.